How To Bypass DataDome in 2026

 ghcr.io/flaresolverr/flaresolverr:latest

-Then configure your scraper to send the URLs you want to scrape to the FlareSolverr server:
+Then point your scraper at the FlareSolverr server:

 import requests